-In addition to reviewing the completed FRB reports, we observed all four of the FRBs convened by OPD since we last reported on this Task.
-These Boards met on March 15, April 15, and May 3, and 10, 2022, respectively.
+We observed both of the FRBs convened by OPD since we last reported on this Task.
+These Boards met on November 8 and 9, 2022.
 We observed them all remotely via an online meeting platform.
-We provide immediate feedback for Board members at the conclusion of each FRB we observe.
+As is our practice, we provided immediate feedback for Board members at the conclusion of each FRB we observed.